core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 ## The Request Fragment Rearrangement Attack {#fragment}

-These attack scenarios show that the Request Delay and Block Attacks can be used against block-wise transfers to cause unauthorized operations to be performed on the server, and responses to unauthorized operations to be
+These attack scenarios show that the Request Delay and Blocking Attacks can be used against block-wise transfers to cause unauthorized operations to be performed on the server, and responses to unauthorized operations to be